Amarok79/Amarok.Contracts/README.md

 ## Introduction

 This library provides static helper methods for verifying argument values, for example, to verify that argument values are neither null nor empty strings, or that argument values are within a defined value range.
-These helper methods can be used to easily verify arguments on public APIs.
+The provided helper methods can be used to easily verify arguments on your public APIs.

 ## Redistribution